 Find out how cosmetic fillings not only restore teeth but also improve their appearance.

 Cavities are one of the most common dental problems that both children and adults face.
 In fact, according to the NIH, 92 percent of adults between the ages of 20 to 64 have experienced cavities.
 This means that it’s more than likely that at some point you may be faced with the same issue.
-Don’t worry; our Pekin, IL restorative dentists Dr. Stephen Dickey and Dr. Kevin Conroy have you covered with natural tooth-colored dental fillings.
+Don’t worry; our Pekin, IL restorative dentists Dr. Stephen Dickey have you covered with natural tooth-colored dental fillings.

 What is a dental filling?

 By now, most people know that a dental filling is designed to restore and reshape a tooth that has been damaged by decay.
 This is one of the most common dental restorations out there.
 Of course, what you might not realize is that dental fillings can be created from different materials, which all offer varying benefits.
 Dental fillings can be made from,

 - Silver amalgam